 Children are assessed on entry and their progress tracked across the years/ throughout their time in EYFS.
-Children's progress is assessed regularly against Development Matters.
-The children's progress can be seen in their learning journals and on Target Tracker.
+Children's progress is assessed regularly.
+The children's progress can be seen in their learning journals.

-In September 2020-due to COVID 19 this has been delayed until 2021 a new baseline assessment, introduced by the Department for Education, will be administered to all children in our Reception Class.
+From September 2021 a baseline assessment, introduced by the Department for Education, will be administered to all children in our Reception Class.
 It will be an assessment of early ability and involve practical tasks administered on a one to one basis.